Data Usage Policy (DRAFT)

 Principles for Responsible Data Handling

-5. Storing Data: Store Bates data on either the Bates Google Drive workspace or on Bates network drives (Belfast or China).
+- Storing Data: Store Bates data on either the Bates Google Drive workspace or on Bates network drives (Belfast or China).
 Do not store college data on your Bates computer’s hard drive or on personal devices.
-For more information on Bates’ data storage policies, see this place / document
+For more information on data storage at Bates, see the college’s Data Management Guidelines.

 Data Maintenance and Accuracy